Our Impact

 At both bakeries, we provide childcare to all our employees at an onsite “Baby House,” ensuring children have a safe place to be each day.
 We also help identify at-home care for times when the Baby House is not available.

-9 children are currently being taken care of, for 9 mothers, at our two Baby Houses.
+8 children are currently being taken care of at one of our three Baby Houses while their mothers work.

 Financial Literacy Training